What to Wear to a Law Firm Job Interview

 One recurring question is what to bring or carry in an interview.
 The reality is you need to bring copies of your resume, transcript, and writing sample, in case any of the interviewers need them.

-For men, the best option is a simple portfolio which you can tuck under your arm.
+For men, the best option is a simple portfolio that you can tuck under your arm.
 (Don’t bring a briefcase.
 It’s overkill.
 And make sure your pockets aren’t too laden down.
 Leaving your iPhone at home with your huge key ring makes sense.)

 Women should have a similar portfolio but have more flexibility with what else to bring.
 A small bag is appropriate, as is a larger, relatively formal tote that can carry the portfolio and all other necessary items.